What do you do when your toddler disobeys on purpose? Learn how to discipline a defiant child who won’t listen.

 So, how can we discipline when kids just won’t listen?

-What to do when your toddler disobeys on purpose
+When your toddler disobeys on purpose

-Acknowledge your child’s intentions.
+Find your child’s intentions

 Pause before reacting to your child’s behavior.
 Be curious about why he’s behaving the way he is, then cater to that reason and show empathy to let him know you’re on the same side.